frontarm/navi/examples/basic/README.md

 # Basic Example

-This example just gives you static rendering and two pages.
+This example gives you two routes and an application-wide layout.
+It's built using create-react-app.

+In this example, there's no static rendering.
+Instead, the `<Navigation />` component in `index.js` handles all your routing, using the routes defined in `routes/index.js`.

+-

 To try it, change into this directory, install the dependencies, and then start the dev server or build the production version: